 The Future Ready Learner Design Process utilizes human-centered design to provide a highly creative, people-oriented approach to solving relevant problems and developing action-oriented solutions within a school or district.

-This is Step 2: Dot Voting.
-In Step 2, you will first as an individual and then as a team, conduct a vote to reach a consensus about the essentials.
+In Step 2: Dot Voting, you will work first as an individual and then as a team to reach a consensus about the essentials.

-Objective: Conduct a vote to reach a consensus about the essentials as individuals and then teams.
+Objective: Conduct a vote to reach a consensus about the essentials as individuals and then as a team.

-- Completed radar diagram from Step 1 (per group)
+- Distribute the completed radar diagram from Step 1 (per group).

-- Dot stickers or markers for voting (3 to 5 dots per person) and one large piece of chart paper at each table.
+- Set out dot stickers or markers (3 to 5 dots per person) and one large piece of chart paper at each table.

 Vote on the essential elements

-1. Ask team members to reflect individually within their team on all of postings from Step 1: Radar Diagramming.
+1. Ask team members to reflect individually all of postings from Step 1: Radar Diagramming.
 (2–3 minutes)

 2. Pass out three to five stickers (same color) to each person (or use a marker).
 Ask team members to place votes on the essentials (or cluster of essentials) in the radar diagram that are most deserving of the group’s attention.
 Make sure everyone has decided where they want to place their votes within the radar diagram.
 (2–5 minutes)

-Note: This can be done as a large group on a variety of radar diagrams, or per each radar diagram, depending on which the facilitator feels will be most valuable.
+Note: This can be done as a large group on various radar diagrams or per each radar diagram, depending on which the facilitator feels will be most valuable.
 Encourage team members to think independently regarding choices.

 3. Select three to five essentials (or clusters) that received the most votes from the team.
 Facilitate discussion on why people voted for these three to five essentials.
 (10 minutes)